 In short, the NRCA provides diagrams that denote the minimum flashing heights for every possible roofing scenario.
 If you are installing roofing and flashing around a chimney (for example), the NRCA detail would denote how high the flashing must be to keep the water from breaching over the top of the flashing.
 In order to avoid leakage, flat or low sloped roofing requires taller flashing heights than steep slope roofing.
 The flashing, is simply the specialty roofing detail, performed at the chimney or any other protrusion.
 The NRCA says that the flat roof or low sloped roof flashing height must be at least 8 “ tall to avoid leakage, while the steep sloped roof detail might require a flashing as low as 2.5” tall.
 Notice that the low sloped roofing and the steep sloped roofing have different flashing height requirements to avoid leakage, which is because the steep sloped roof will always be sloped away from the flashing and therefore does not require as much flashing height; however conversely the flat or low sloped roof could have a large flat area in front of the flashing which does not slope away and therefore requires more flashing height.
 With the low sloped roof, the roof is not necessarily sloped at all which puts more burden on the flashing requiring a taller flashing height in order to keep water out of the building.
-The difference between low sloped waterproofing requirements and steep sloped requirements are relevant, because when someone installs a gutter guard, they are essentially adding a low sloped metal “shelf” at the base of the roof.
+The difference between low sloped waterproofing requirements and steep sloped requirements are relevant, because with many leaf guard installations, the installer is essentially adding a low sloped metal “shelf” at the base of the roof.
 Adding this low sloped component can and will cause an added flashing height burden in order to keep water from leaking.
-The addition of the low sloped item changes the dynamics and increases the chances of roof leakage problems.
+The addition of the low sloped item changes the dynamics and increases the chances of leaf guard roof leakage problems.

 Any Leaf Guard that touches the roof.
 Traditional gutter guards, gutter covers, and leaf screens come in the form of open screens, closed tight screens such as gutter micro mesh or leaf filters, perforated metal gutter covers, and solid metal gutter covers such as gutter helmets.
-These leaf guards are supposed to allow water to sure flow through the perforations into the gutter, however in northern climates, at any time the temperature can drop below freezing causing the screen or the perforated leaf guard to completely “ice over” and act like a solid piece of metal.
+These leaf guards are supposed to allow water to flow through the perforations into the gutter, however in northern climates, at any time the temperature can drop below freezing causing the screen or the perforated leaf guard to completely “ice over” and act like a solid piece of metal.
 In southern climates that do not freeze, all of the gutter screen openings, perforations and gutter mesh openings could easily be closed off or clogged with wet debris simply laying on top of the gutter guard.
 Combine the gutter debris mat, with wind driven rain and you can see how a perforated gutter guard or gutter leaf screen will perform like a solid piece of flashing.
-Debris lays on these gutter guards decreasing the rate at which the water can permeate, therefore at times the gutter guard will perform as if it were a solid piece of metal flashing causing the water to overshoot the gutter while also allowing wind driven rain to be blown back under the shingles.
-Therefore, whether located in a northern colder climate, or a southern warmer climate, the installation of gutter guards should follow the NRCA minimum flashing height requirements in order to be certain that water will not be wind-driven back up the slope, breach the roofing, and leak into the building.
+Debris lays on these common gutter guards decreasing the rate at which the water can permeate, therefore at times the gutter leaf guard will perform as if it were a solid piece of metal flashing causing the rain water to overshoot the gutter while also allowing wind driven rain to be blown back under the shingles.
+Therefore, whether located in a northern colder climate, or a southern warmer climate, leaf guard installation should follow the NRCA minimum flashing height requirements in order to be certain that water will not be wind-driven back up the slope, breach the roofing, and leak into the building.
 For water proofing purposes, leaf screens, gutter guard mesh and gutter guards should be treated as if they are solid pieces of roof flashing, in order to prepare the roof for the worst case scenario.
-Such treatment would denote that each leaf guard should be installed with a minimum flashing height at the upper edge in order to stay leak free, however leaf guards and leaf screens are most often installed with no attention paid to flashing height.
-Gutter protection that intersects with the roof certainly can cause harm, leakage, and a ramp for wind driven rain to be blown back up over the fascia causing a leak.
+Such treatment would denote that each leaf guard installation should preserve a minimum flashing height at the upper edge in order to stay problem free, however leaf guards and leaf screens are most often installed with no attention paid to flashing height.
+Gutter protection that intersects with the roof certainly can cause problems, leakage, and a ramp for wind driven rain to be blown back up over the fascia causing a leak.

-Most Gutters are not prepared for Ice Backup: Most ice problems are a result of improper roof ventilation.
+Most Gutters are not prepared for Ice Backup: Most roof edge and gutter ice problems are caused by improper roof ventilation.
 Correct roof ventilation is a subject for another day but feel free to contact me to discuss the subject.
 Years ago when I started roofing, if you wanted to assure that a gutter could never have an ice back-up causing leakage, you would install a copper lined gutter and the copper flashing would extend up the roof slope to be assured that backup could never breach the fascia board.
 There is no current proper roofing method to connect or flash the seamless type k-gutter to the roof.
 If one wants to prepare a gutter against ice back-up or any back up, then you must extend flashing both behind the gutter as well as down into the gutter.
 When the gutter backs up, the water reaches the flashing that extends behind the gutter and over the fascia, therefore that water will not leak because the flashing directs the water over the fascia and outside the building envelope.
-If you have a new roof installed, and the gutter was not ever removed or replaced during the installation, and you live in a northern climate, chances are your gutter is susceptible to ice backup leakage.
+If you have a new roof installed, and the gutter was not ever removed or replaced during the installation, and you live in a northern climate, chances are your gutter is susceptible to gutter ice backup leakage.
 Flashing behind a gutter so that ice can not backup into the building, requires that the gutter be removed for the installation of that flashing.
 If you get a new roof and the gutter was never removed, chances are there is a wide open vulnerable joint between the two.

 25 Years Roofing in RI.